-As an example, an oscillator paired with a few MHz nominal frequency crystal resonator typically starts up after a delay of few ms.
+As an example, an oscillator paired with a few MHz nominal frequency crystal resonator typically starts up after a delay of a few ms.

-The startup time of a 32.768 kHz crystal ranges from 1 to 5 s.
+The startup time of a 32.768 kHz crystal ranges between 1 and 5 s.

 3.7 Crystal pullability